CSR : Labour Practices Create Workplace Where Employees Can Work Flexibly with Diversity

 Promoting foreign nationals as managers at overseas locations

 Fujitsu General Group has been appointing human resources with management responsibilities from local employees at overseas bases.

-The Fujitsu General Group has established that "valuing and investing in our people" is paramount to its pursuit of business and as such, maintaining a healthy work-life balance is a fundamental cornerstone to support team development.
+The Fujitsu General Group has established that "valuing and investing in our people" is paramount to its pursuit of business and as such, maintaining a healthy work-life balance is a fundamental cornerstone to support our Work-style Reform.

 - Company-wide activities to build a foundation that helps reduce environmental impact and increase profitability.